 Wei’s Digestive Spice Blend

 One of my favorite spice blends to uplift a pot of noodles or rice is the Japanese spice powder called shichimi togarashi.
-Being a lover of DIY kitchen projects, I decided to make my own adaptation of this digestive spice blend with an Arogya-touch.
-Not only does this blend bring an added dimension of flavor and depth to any meal, it also has medicinal value.
+Being a lover of DIY kitchen projects, I decided to make my own adaptation of this digestive spice blend with an Arogya touch.
+Not only does this blend bring an added dimension of flavor and depth to any meal, but it also has medicinal value.
 In Chinese medicine, healthy digestion comes with good stomach-fire.
-When the stomach-fire is weak, digestion is poor, which also affects other systems of the body including immunity.
-This well-balanced, anti-inflammatory and flavor-enhancing powder promotes healthy stomach fire, and thus, improves digestion.
-Let’s take a closer look at the ingredients in my version of shichimi togarashi:
+When the stomach-fire is weak, digestion is poor, which also affects other systems of the body, including immunity.
+This well-balanced, anti-inflammatory, and flavor-enhancing powder promotes healthy stomach-fire, and thus, improves digestion.

-• Seaweed is packed with nutrients and minerals, and is even considered by some to be a superfood.
+• Seaweed is packed with nutrients and minerals and is even considered by some to be a superfood.

-• Tangerine peel is a common ingredient in Chinese medicinal herbal formulas, used to aid digestion, facilitate the digestion of fatty foods, lower cholesterol, balance blood sugar and promote liver detoxification.
+• Tangerine peel is a common ingredient in Chinese medicinal herbal formulas, used to aid digestion, facilitate the digestion of fatty foods, lower cholesterol, balance blood sugar, and promote liver detoxification.
 While a few pinches of this spice blend may not be as potent as a Chinese herbal formula, you are still getting many of the same benefits on a subtler level, as well as vitamin C and aromatic flavor.

-• And last but not least, anti-inflammatory Dragonwell green tea leaves give a wonderful umami flavor to the blend.
+• And last but not least, anti-inflammatory Dragon Well green tea leaves give a wonderful umami flavor to the blend.

 Ingredients